dojoVader/ciims-modules-dashboard/README.md

-## CiiMS Dashboard
+# CiiMS Dashboard

+This is the dashboard module for [CiiMS](https://github.com/charlesportwoodii/ciims).

+## License
+See LICENSE.md

 #### Compiling CSS Assets

-In order to sanely build CSS assets, this directory utilizes _grunt-cli_ to build the minified and unminified css assets.

-CSS to be modified is located in _src_, and the final CSS file is written out to _assets/css/dashboard.[min.]css_.
-Do not modify any files in the root of css folder

-Running grunt should be done as follows when editing
+This module requires node.js to be installed, and for grunt-cli to be globally installed.

+Rebuilding the assets can be done with the following commands

     npm install
     grunt watch